CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 Other panels are initially hidden.
 They are

 * On the upper left, the **LAYERS** panel, to manage the imagery layers displayed on the active *World view*;
-* On the upper left, the **PLACEMARKS** panel, to manage user placemarks, which may be used as input to various operastions, e.g. to create time series plots;
+* On the upper left, the **PLACEMARKS** panel, to manage user-defined placemarks, which may be used as input to various operations, e.g. to create time series plots;
 * On the lower right, the **VIEWS** panel, to display and edit properties of the currently active view.
 It also allows for creating new *World views*;
 * On the lower right, the **TASKS** panel, to list and possibly cancel running background tasks.

+Each panel's visibility can be controlled by left- and right-most panel bars.
+Click on a panel icon to toggle its visibility.
+Between two panels, there are invisible, horizontal split bars.
+Move the mouse pointer over the split bar to see it turning into a split cursor, then drag to change the vertical split position.
+In a similar way, there are invisible, vertical split bars between the tool panels and the views area.
+Move the mouse cursor over them to find them.

 -----
 Views